 Online car auctions have completely changed the game for ordinary auto buyers.
-Through websites like Auto Auction Mall, consumers can now gain access to the same kinds of deals that have long been enjoyed by licensed dealers.
+Through websites like Auto Auction Mall, consumers can now gain access to the same kinds of deals that have long been enjoyed by dealers with a dealer license.
 What’s more is that these consumers can enjoy the convenience of shopping an extensive inventory of vehicles (car, truck, motorcycle, etc.) from the comfort of their own homes.

 There’s one category of vehicle, in particular, that warrants special consideration: salvage cars.
 When you’re looking to buy a vehicle at the lowest possible price, online salvage car auctions are undoubtedly the way to go.
 These reasons are manifold, and we’ll be explaining them below.

 An Explanation of Salvage Cars

-Newcomers to online dealer auctions frequently misunderstand what a salvage car is.
+Newcomers to online dealer or insurance auctions frequently misunderstand what salvage vehicles are.
 In the simplest possible terms, a salvage car is one that has had its insurance policy paid out to the insured at 75% or greater of the vehicle’s value.
 As you might expect, this can happen for a multitude of reasons.
 Cars without a salvage title are referred to as a ‘clean title’ vehicles.

 But, Aren’t All Salvage Cars Junk Vehicles?

 Forefront in the minds of most bidders is the idea that a salvage car is one that has been totaled, either through an accident or another calamity.
 Sure enough, this is the case with many salvage cars.
 However, one should think about what precisely this means before writing off salvage cars entirely.

-When a vehicle is wrecked in an accident or collision, an insurance company will make a mathematical assessment.
-Is the cost to repair the vehicle in excess of what the vehicle is worth?
-If the answer is yes, then the decision to pay out the policy (rather than pay for repairs) is made.
+When a vehicle is wrecked in an accident or collision, the insurance company will make a mathematical assessment.
+Is the cost to repair vehicles in excess of what the vehicles are worth?
+If the answer is yes, then they decide to pay out the policy (rather than pay for repairs).